nozpheratu/agilecrm-wrapper/README.md

 This project is a ruby client that wraps the [AgileCRM REST API](https://www.agilecrm.com/api/rest). **Note: This is not an official project, you're welcome to use it but don't expect the AgileCRM team to support it.**

-At present, only operations related to the **contacts** and **notes** resources are supported.
+At present, only operations related to the **contact** and **note** resources are supported.
 Need something added?
 Make a feature request in the issues tab.
 Pull requests are always welcome.

 ## Installation